Mwnesbitt/simpleclue/README.md

+THIS PROJECT IS ON HOLD UNTIL I COMPLETE MORE PYTHON TUTORIALS.

 The goal of this project is similar to that of the mastermind project.
 I want to simulate the game clue.

 For this project, however, I do not already have a good Clue strategy.
 I played recently with friends and